bensheldon/good_job/README.md

 - **Designed for ActiveJob.** Complete support for [async, queues, delays, priorities, timeouts, and retries](https://edgeguides.rubyonrails.org/active_job_basics.html) with near-zero configuration.
 - **Built for Rails.** Fully adopts Ruby on Rails [threading and code execution guidelines](https://guides.rubyonrails.org/threading_and_code_execution.html) with [Concurrent::Ruby](https://github.com/ruby-concurrency/concurrent-ruby).
 - **Backed by Postgres.** Relies upon Postgres integrity, session-level Advisory Locks to provide run-once safety and stay within the limits of `schema.rb`, and LISTEN/NOTIFY to reduce queuing latency.
-- **For most workloads.** Targets full-stack teams, economy-minded solo developers, and applications that enqueue less than 1-million jobs/day.
+- **For most workloads.** Targets full-stack teams, economy-minded solo developers, and applications that enqueue 1-million jobs/day and more.

 For more of the story of GoodJob, read the [introductory blog post](https://island94.org/2020/07/introducing-goodjob-1-0).